lsapan/pgoapi-swift/README.md

 This library allows you to communicate with the Pokemon GO servers as if you are a native client.

+For legacy Swift2.3 support, use the [Swift2.3](https://github.com/lsapan/pgoapi-swift/tree/Swift2.3). branch.
 For Swift 3.0 support, use the [Swift3.0 branch](https://github.com/lsapan/pgoapi-swift/tree/Swift3.0).

-It supports:
+## Requirements
+Master branch:
+- Xcode 7.3
+- iOS 8

+Swift3.0/Swift2.3 branch:
+- Xcode 8
+- iOS 9/OSX 10.11

+## Features
-- Authentication (both PTC and Google)
+- [x] Authentication (both PTC and Google)
-- Player Information
-- Map Objects and Pokemon
-- Inventory
+- [x] All implemented API requests in POGOProtos (player details, inventory, map objects..)
+- [x] Platform request/unknown6 signature builder
-- and much *(much!)* more.
+- [x] and much *(much!)* more.

 ## Installation
 The fastest way to get up and running is with CocoaPods.
 It isn't published in the CocoaPods repo yet due to dependency issues, but you can still easily use it by adding the following to your Podfile: